Regnal number: Ordinals for non-reigning royalty

 In any case, it is usual to count only the monarchs or heads of the family, and to number them sequentially up to the end of the dynasty.
 A notable exception to this rule is the German House of Reuss.
 This family has the particularity that every male member during the last eight centuries was named Heinrich, and all of them, not only the head of the family, were numbered.
 While the members of the elder branch were numbered in order of birth until the extinction of the branch in 1927, the members of the younger line were (and still are) numbered in sequences that began and ended roughly as centuries began and ended.
 This explains why the current (since 2012) head of the Reuss family is called Heinrich XIV, his late father Heinrich IV and his sons Heinrich XXIX and Heinrich V.

 It is rare, but some German princely families number all males whether head of the family or not; for example, Hans Heinrich XV von Hochberg was preceded as Prince of Pless by Hans Heinrich XI and succeeded by Hans Heinrich XVII; the ordinals XII, XIII, XIV, and XVI were borne by von Hochbergs who were not Prince of Pless.
 Similarly for the House of Reuss, where all men were numbered Heinrichs and some were reigning Princes of Reuss-Gera or Reuss-Greiz.

 Pretenders and rulers of formerly deposed dynasties are often given regnal numbers as if non-reigning pretenders had actually ruled.
-For example Louis XVIII of France took a regnal number that implicitly asserts that Louis XVII had been king, though he never reigned; his pretendership was during the First French Republic.
+For example Louis XVIII of France took a regnal number that implicitly asserts that Louis XVII had been king, though he never reigned; his pretendership was during the French First Republic.
 A similar case is that of Napoleon III whose regnal number implicitly asserts a ruling Napoleon II.
 Louis XVIII numbered his regnal year from the death of Louis XVII, something Napoleon III never did.